How time makes a difference - the same movie which I disliked as a teenager was something I absolutely relished when I saw it decades later.

 I hadn't seen too many Satyajit Ray films post that.

 Nearly 2 decades later when I was in Dubai, one of my colleagues asked me to check out his library of film DVDs when we were discussing films after one of our meetings that went late in the evening.
-This guy RS is perhaps the most loved and admired bongs in the neighbourhood.
+This guy RS is perhaps the most loved and admired Bongs in the neighbourhood (who I love - as attested from my tribute to them).
 I respected him because he’s among the few people I know who’s got balls - and balls of steel at that.
 Nobody - be it a senior or a client ever frightened him.
 He held his own and was never afraid to express his opinion, and was a master performer helping bring a refreshing change and enabling things to move faster in a market that needed refreshment very badly.

 One day RS had this DVD of the MiddleMan on his desk returned by one of the colleagues who’d borrowed it, and I asked him if I could take it - he once again offered me to visit his home and go through the entire collection and he could recommend some excellent movies.
 But I took this and had a leisurely viewing that weekend